PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Intelligence/DataArchitecturePipelineDesign.md

 __2c__ List at least one benefit and one weakness of using a data warehouse.
 Provide a context, i.e. business setting, for each of your benefit(s)/weakness(es).
 Write your answer down in a maximum of 150 words.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #8a6d3b;; background-color: #fcf8e3; border-color: #faebcc;">
-Tip: Want to explore another, increasingly popular, data management system, check out PricewaterhouseCoopers' article on data lakes: <a href="(./documents/pwc-technology-forecast-data-lakes.pdf">The enterprise data lake:
+Tip: Want to explore another, increasingly popular, data management system, check out PricewaterhouseCoopers' article on data lakes: <a href="./documents/pwc-technology-forecast-data-lakes.pdf">The enterprise data lake:
 Better integration and deeper analytics</a>.
 </div>

-__2d__ Read IBM's blog on OLAP and OLTP systems, which  you can find [here](https://www.ibm.com/cloud/blog/olap-vs-oltp).
+__2d__ Read IBM's blog on OLAP and OLTP systems, which  you can find, [here](https://www.ibm.com/cloud/blog/olap-vs-oltp).

 __2e__ As a data analyst, you are given the task to provide a list of the company's top 10 best-selling items.
 Should you retrieve your data from the company's OLAP or OLTP system?
 Explain your answer.